aravind273/Password_Generator/README.md

 -> User can delete all the passwords which where saved in the app at one go.

--> User can check the strength of the passwords (the password strength is measured on the basis of captial letters,small letters,digits and special characters).
+-> User can check the strength of the passwords (the password strength is measured on the basis of capitals letters,small letters,digits and special characters).